 Anal Sex and Anal Fissures

-Anal sex makes an enormous impact on one’s susceptibility to anal tears, known as anal fissures.
-These cuts are commonplace for anyone who engages and they stem from the localized trauma that can occur from the elevated pressures of anal play.
+Anal sex makes an enormous impact on one’s susceptibility to tears, known as anal fissures.
+These cuts are commonplace for anyone who engages in this type of intercourse.
+Anal sex tears stem from the localized trauma that can occur from the elevated pressures of anal play.
 The asshole is truly simple and basically has two elements of potential injury: the overlying skin and underlying muscle.
 If one or both are placed under undue stress and are stretched beyond its normal capacity, a fissure with ensue.
 It doesn’t have to be from forceful, aggressive sex and/or double penetration, though clearly the more stress and strain, the higher the chances of ripping.
 It’s so multifactorial as it relates to positioning, lubricity, pelvis size, diameter and length of item inserted, etc. It even happens from defecating!

-As stated above, there are two specific locations that are the weakest—the back and the front of the anal opening—and the majority of anal fissures will occur here.
+As stated above, there are two specific locations that are the weakest—the back and the front of the anus opening—and the majority of anal fissures from sex will occur here.
 It’s purely a pressure issue, especially during anal play.
 As you can imagine, when you graduate to larger toys and/or fisting, these pressures get exacerbated.

 The key is to understand your own anatomy prior to anal play in order to mitigate your risk.
 We speak all the time of using toys to explore safely and to develop an understanding of your own capacity to accept things anally.
 With gradual dilation, both the skin and the muscle can open to the appropriate diameters.
 Remember: even though they are stacked on top of one another, the muscle and skin that is, they function independently.
 You may be fully able to open the skin to a fist size, though the underlying muscle simply cannot accommodate or vice versa.